sudolabs-io/sudo-ui-kit/README.md

 #### Install with Automatic Dependencies

-The registry automatically handles dependencies, so when you install a component, all its required dependencies will be installed as well:
+The registry automatically handles dependencies, so when you install a component, all its required dependencies and other dependent registry items will be installed as well:
 ```bash
 npx shadcn add https://sudolabs-io.github.io/sudo-ui-kit/public/r/video-player.json
 ```